awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network-tutorial.md

    cluster_security_group_id=$(aws eks describe-cluster --name $cluster_name --query cluster.resourcesVpcConfig.clusterSecurityGroupId --output text)
    ```

-1. Create an `ENIConfig` custom resource for each subnet that you want to deploy Pods in\.
+1. <a name="custom-networking-create-eniconfig"></a>Create an `ENIConfig` custom resource for each subnet that you want to deploy Pods in\.

    1. Create a unique file for each network interface configuration\.